 I totally agree with murasakineko: I am my own woman, I form my own image and look and I am in control of how I present myself.
 My boyfriend fell in love with me and my ENTIRE person, so he should also love my appetite for weirder fashion.
 Most of the time he does, btw.
 He’ll just roll his eyes at me if I have something new AGAIN but he usually likes what I wear (even longer hemlines! :D).
 This means that the FEW times he really doesn’t like what I like, I might secondguess myself because maybe, just MAYBE something really just is ridiculous and not awesomely ridiculous.
 Most of the time I stand by my opinion though.
 Other people just don’t GET it :D as long as I enjoy myself and am able to express myself by fashion, I’m loving it.

-haha I don’t really dress that outrageously fashionable so I’m pretty sure thats not really the reason I don’t have a bf =Pposted about 4 years ago
+haha I don’t really dress that outrageously fashionable so I’m pretty sure thats not really the reason I don’t have a bf =Pposted over 4 years ago

 Since a man is defined by his job these days and a women by how she looks I think high fashion can often intimidate men.
 High fashion to me connotes power and males do not want to be dominated.
 I think most men probably would look beneath what you look like but you just know that some guys probably do shy away from fashionable women.
 This being said though I find it fascinating the differences between gender within society.

 I am a believer that a guy should love you no matter what you look like and men who do decided not to go with women who dress a certain way or look a certain way are really very shallow!posted over 4 years ago